EOSChronicleProject/eos-chronicle/README.md

   output filtering on traces matching `include-auth` filters.

-* `include-auth = NAME` If `enable-auth-filter` is enabled, one or multiple `include-auth` options specufy the account names that are looked up in action authorizations.
+* `include-auth = NAME` If `enable-auth-filter` is enabled, one or multiple `include-auth` options specify the account names that are looked up in action authorizations.
 Only the traces matching at least one authorization will be included in the output.